Vison-eden/Hongtao-eden/index.md

 ## About Me

+Hi, here is Eden.
+It's good to see you.
+Now I'm a Postdoc researcher at the Chinese Academy of Science.

-I am a Ph.D. graduate from the Intelligent Informatics Laboratory at Kochi University of Technology, where I completed my master's and doctoral studies under the guidance of Professor Shinichi Yoshida ([profile link](https://www.kochi-tech.ac.jp/profile/en/yoshida-shinichi.html)).
+As for me, I was a Ph.D. graduate from the Intelligent Informatics Laboratory at Kochi University of Technology, where I completed my master's and doctoral studies under the guidance of Professor Shinichi Yoshida ([profile link](https://www.kochi-tech.ac.jp/profile/en/yoshida-shinichi.html)).
 I was awarded the Special Scholarship Program (SSP) for doctoral study during my academic journey.

 Before pursuing graduate studies, I earned my bachelor's degree from the Jilin University of Zhuhai College, working under the supervision of Professor Yanchun Liang ([profile link](https://ieeexplore.ieee.org/author/37401143200)).